RadhikaDeshpande1010/Retail-Order-Management-System-Model/README.md

 * [Conclusion](#Conclusion)

 ## Introduction
-In this exercise, I have undertaken a data modeling project for Order Management System.
+* In this exercise, I have undertaken a data modeling project for Global Super Store.